pgadmin-org/pgadmin4/docs/en_US/user_interface.rst

 * online help and information about using pgAdmin dialogs and tools.

-When pgAdmin opens, the interface features a menu bar and a window divided into two panes: the *Browser* tree control in the left pane, and a tabbed browser in the right pane.
+When pgAdmin opens, the interface features a menu bar and a window divided into two panes: the *Object Explorer* tree control in the left pane, and a tabbed browser in the right pane.

 .. image:: images/welcome.png